kopacm/Excel/README.md

 ## Use Cases

 I will use linear programming to help determine how to best allocate limited resources to maximize or minimize a quantity (like profit or cost).

+### I solved this tasks:

+1. How many ads of each type should be used?
+2. How many people will be reached?
+3. Maximize producation net profit
+4. Maximize profit invested in stock by following guidelines.
+5. Minimize the total student miles travelled by bus.
+6. Minimize total costs (which include salary, hiring, and firing costs) over the next five years.

 For this i used Add-on Solver :